UNDERGRADUATE RESEARCH IN THE DEPARTMENT OF CHEMISTRY

 Proceed to find a research mentor as indicated below.

-- make appointments to speak with faculty members about their research; some professors have full research groups so first ask if they are taking on new students before making an appointment - Juniors are encouraged to begin speaking with faculty members before the research talks on 9/11 and 9/18
+- FIRST, make appointments to speak with faculty members about their research; some professors have full research groups so first ask if they are taking on new students before making an appointment - current Sophomores going into their Junior year (rising Juniors) are encouraged to begin speaking with potential research mentors before the fall semester begins.

-- as soon as you have joined a research group, and no later than Mon., 9/30, send an email to the dept. secretary (email@example.com) with a cc to Prof. Saba (firstname.lastname@example.org) AND your research mentor stating the following info:
+- as soon as you have joined a research group, and no later than Mon., 10/3, send an email to the dept. secretary (email@example.com) with a cc to the dept. Assoc.
+Chair AND your research mentor stating the following info:

 email subject line: CHEM 3031 RESEARCH MENTOR